Skip to main content

 Financing Options and Rebate Programs

 Several financing options make York AC systems more affordable for Florida homeowners.
 Many dealers offer 0% financing for qualified buyers, with terms ranging from 12-84 months.
 PACE financing is available in select Florida counties, allowing property owners to finance HVAC upgrades through property tax assessments.
 Credit unions and banks offer home improvement loans at competitive rates.
-Federal tax credits provide up to $2,000 back on qualifying heat pump installations.
-FPL customers can receive rebates up to $200 for SEER 16+ units, while Duke Energy offers up to $400 for high-efficiency systems.
+Federal tax credits provide eligibility review back on qualifying heat pump installations.
+FPL customers can receive rebates eligibility review for SEER 16+ units, while Duke Energy offers eligibility review for high-efficiency systems.
 Some counties, including Orange and Hillsborough, provide additional incentives for energy-efficient upgrades.

 Frequently Asked Questions